 Construct Leaves for the Floral Garland

-Next, begin to make several holly shaped leaves to attach to the garland.
+Next, make several holly-shaped leaves to attach to the garland.

-Fold the coffee filter in half and begin to cut half moon shapes from the open side of the filter.
+Fold the coffee filter in half and cut 3 half-moon shapes from the open sides of the filter.
+Cut one on the side and then at the top and bottom.

-Then, open the filter and fold over in the center.
-Twist the bottom of the leaf and once again, use a small piece of tape to secure the leaf shape.
+Then, open the filter and fold it over in the center.
+Twist the bottom of the leaf to hold the shape while attaching to the ribbon with hot glue.

 Again, the number needed will vary.
 I recommend making a good supply of flowers and leaves.